przemekhernik/footmate.pro/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 21.5 =
+= 22.1 =

-Release date: 2023-10-31
+Release date: 2024-02-20

-Yoast SEO 21.5 is out today!
-In this release, you'll find improvements to our inclusive language feature, updates to handling RSS feeds and much more.
-Find out more about what's new in Yoast SEO 21.5 in [our release post](https://yoa.st/release-31-10-23)!
+Yoast SEO 22.1 is out today.
+In this release, you'll find various fixes and improvements, including better Schema support and a new XML sitemap filter.
+Find out more about what's new in Yoast SEO 22.1 in [our release post](https://yoa.st/release-20-2-24)!

 #### Enhancements

-* Adds support for the new `wp_attachment_pages_enabled` option introduced by WordPress 6.4, reducing the chances of inconsistencies with Yoast SEO's own \"Enable media pages\" setting.
-* Improves the _inclusive language_ analysis by making the feedback more clear and consistent, refining the list of targeted phrases, and adding more alternatives for some of the non-inclusive phrases.
-Specifically, this includes the following changes:
-	* Aligns the traffic light color and written feedback for all phrases.
-	* Makes some feedback strings more accurate by replacing the word ‘overgeneralizing’ with ‘harmful’.
-	* Adds ‘Rom’ and ‘Roma’ as additional alternatives to ‘gypsy’.
-	* Adds additional alternatives to ‘homosexuals’.
-	* Improves the feedback shown for the phrases ‘abnormal behaviour’, ‘behaviourally normal’, and ‘behaviourally abnormal’.
-	* Improves the feedback shown for the word ‘minorities’.
-	* Removes ‘narcissistic’ as a targeted phrase when followed by ‘personality disorder’.
-	* Removes ‘Ebonics’ and ‘normal behaviour’ from the list of targeted phrases.
-* Removes the automatic `rel=nofollow` attribute for links in the RSS feed.
+* Adds the filter `wpseo_sitemap_urlset` to easily filter `<urlset>` for all XML sitemaps.
+Props to @jdevalk.
+* Encodes possible spaces in URLs used in `@id` and `url` `WebPage` Schema piece properties when the Schema represents a search results page.
+* Lowers the minimum amount of characters needed to use the search functionality on the settings page.
+* Makes the section headings stand out visually in the _SEO_, _readability_ and _inclusive language_ analysis tabs.

 #### Bugfixes

+* Fixes a bug where ending a _How-To_ or _FAQ_ block element with a backslash would generate errors when re-opening a saved post.
+* Fixes a bug where next and prev links in query loop would be wrong when disabling `Inherit query from template`.
+* Fixes a bug where some custom post types such as Divi layouts would experience problems after activation or deactivation of Yoast SEO.
-* Fixes a bug where console warnings about incorrect prop types would be shown on the integrations page.
+* Fixes a bug where the `ProfilePage` schema node would not be valid when it was manually chosen for a page.
+* Fixes a bug where using a plugin that hooks into `views_edit-{$post_type}` would generate fatal errors when the plugin returned an unexpected array.

 #### Other

-* Prevents the Pattern Category taxonomy (introduced in WordPress 6.4) to be indexed and hides it in the settings page.
-* Improves the FAQ block description by removing any reference to the previous restriction of one block per post.
-* Improves the inline documentation for the `WPSEO_Option` class.
-Props to [costdev](https://github.com/costdev).
-* Leverages Script Strategy feature to add the async attribute to the `wordproof` script in case WordPress version is 6.3 or higher.
-Props to [adamsilverstein](https://github.com/adamsilverstein).
-* Sets the WordPress tested up to version to 6.4.
+* Adds more information about Yoast SEO Premium price to the sidebar ad.
+* Adds price and saving information to the `Cover all your SEO bases` card in the `Premium` page.

-= 21.4 =
+= 22.0 =

-Release date: 2023-10-17
+Release date: 2024-02-06

-We've just released Yoast SEO 21.4.
-In this release, we've focused on general enhancements and fixes to improve how your WordPress SEO plugin functions.
-Find out more about what's new in Yoast SEO 21.4 in [our release post](https://yoa.st/release-17-10-23)!
+Yoast SEO 22.0 is out today.
+This release comes with many behind-the-scenes improvements and general enhancements.
+Find out more about what's new in Yoast SEO 22.0 in [our release post](https://yoa.st/release-6-2-24)!

-#### Enhancements

-* Introduces more robust HTML processing and highlighting for the _keyphrase density_ and _single H1_ assessments.
-* Improves the keyphrase matching in the _keyphrase density_ assessment.
-* Improves keyphrase matching in Japanese by being able to match keyphrase occurrences that contain upper case characters.
-* Updates the list of HTML elements that should be excluded from the content analysis.
-* Improves performance in getting the primary term.
-Props to [nlemoine](https://github.com/nlemoine).
-* Prevent database update requests on page loads when the site representation settings contain conflicting data.
-Props to [jboonstra](https://github.com/jboonstra).

 #### Bugfixes

-* Fixes a bug where highlighting was not applied to keyphrase occurrences that contained different types of apostrophes than `'`.
-* Fixes a bug where PHP notice would happen when the sitemap index is generated on MySQL 8+.
-* Fixes a bug where resource cleanup regarding emojis would cause a fatal error when enabling the `Remove emoji scripts` option in the _crawl optimization_ settings.
-Props to [MishaBelikov](https://github.com/MishaBelikov).
+* Fixes a bug where the `get_head` REST route would return a `rest_invalid_param` if the URL contains a multiple words search string.
+Props to @lucymtc.
-* Fixes a bug where sentences would not be highlighted when square brackets were present in the same sentence.
-* Fixes a bug where the first-time configuration' site representation logo button would not be translated.
-Props to [fxbenard](https://github.com/fxbenard).
-* Fixes a bug where the _single title_ assessment would be triggered when adding a H1 without text.
+* Fixes a bug where using a `blog` prefix in the permalink structure with _Strip category base_ enabled would prevent the blog page from being accessible.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).